Jonathan Jeffers is a mechanical engineer and the first engineer ever to be awarded an NIHR Research Professorship.

-Prior to joining Imperial, Jonathan worked for 4 years at Finsbury Orthopaedics where he was part of the team that CE marked several new imlants including the DeltaMotion ceramic total hip replacement and the DeltaSurf ceramic hip resurfacing.
+Prior to joining Imperial, Jonathan worked at Finsbury Orthopaedics where he was part of the team that CE marked several new implants including the DeltaMotion ceramic total hip replacement and the DeltaSurf ceramic hip resurfacing.
 Around 20,000 patients have been treated with the DeltaMotion implant.
 He helped Embody in the design of their H1 ceramic on ceramic hip resurfacing, currently in clinical trial.
 More recently, in 2020 he founded Additive Instruments with Shaaz Ghouse and Ruben Doyle to manufacture orthopaedic surgical instruments.
 In response to Covid-19, this company has helped meet the demand for FFP3 respiratory PPE.

 Jonathan studied for his PhD at the University of Southampton and has a Mechanical Engineering degree from Trinity College, Dublin.
 He joined Imperial in 2010, held an EPSRC early career fellowship from 2013-2019 and was awarded a 5 year NIHR Research Professorship in 2019.
 The NIHR (National Institute for Health Research) is the UK's largest funder of health and care research.
 He is on the Board of Directors of the International Society for Technology in Arthroplasty, is the Research and Education Chair of the Orthopaedic Research Society Implants Section and sits on the National Joint Registry Research Committee.

 All opportunites for the 2020-21 academic year are now filled, but if you are interested in joining the group, please send me a CV and cover letter.